jcormont/documentdb-typescript/README.md

 - `concurrencyLimit` (number): controls how many requests should be outstanding *globally* at any time; defaults to 25.

 *Where is Document?* &mdash;
 There is no 'Document' class because documents are really just plain JavaScript objects (of type `any`), which may or may not have some extra properties (such as `_self`) depending on where they come from, and are very hard to pin down as such.
 Also, the results of a query may or may not be full documents, which makes it impossible to predict exact return types.
-Adding another abstraction layer (à la the .NET API with its set- / getPropertyValue methods) would just mean more inconvenience.
+Adding another abstraction layer (à la the .NET API with its set- / getPropertyValue methods) doesn't seem like the right thing to do in JavaScript code.

 ## `Client`
 Start here if you need to work with multiple databases, or set advanced connection options.